 However, it is possible for thieves to amplify or intercept the coded radio signal being sent by your fob.

-This is particularly possible if you keep your key fob near your car.
+This is particularly the case if you keep your key fob near your car.
 For example, you may keep it near the front door.
-Thieves can then pick up the signal, amplify it and send it to an alternative transmitter.
-They can then use this transmitter as a fake car fob to get your car to unlock.
-They can do all of this without setting foot inside your property.
+Thieves can then pick up the signal from outside, amplify it and send it to an alternative transmitter.
+They use this transmitter as a fake car fob to get your car to unlock.
+This method, known as the relay technique, allows thieves to unlock your car without setting foot inside your property.

 If a thief cannot copy or intercept your key’s signal, your car can still be stolen if they are able to access your OBD (On Board Diagnostics) port.